 Taking exogenous ketones helps your body get into ketosis faster (sometimes in as little as 24 hours).
 You still need to eat a low carb, ketogenic diet, but supplementation can decrease the amount of time it takes and decrease unpleasant side effects.

 Fasting is often used in conjunction with keto.
-It poses a number of health benefits, including improved concentration and reduced blood sugar levels.
+It poses a number of health benefits, including improved concentration, faster weight loss, and reduced blood sugar levels.
 It has also been associated with decreasing symptoms of various diseases.
 When used in combination with a ketogenic diet, it can help you get into ketosis faster, and aids weight and fat loss.

 If the thought of intermittent fasting intimidates you, try these other two approaches: